Celebrate Canada Day 2026

 Maple Syrup

 When you think of Canada, you may think of maple syrup!
-It’s a deliciously sweet treat on pancakes or waffles but there are many other ways to enjoy this Canadian staple.
-Here are a few places you should try.
+It’s a deliciously sweet treat on pancakes or waffles, but there are many other ways to enjoy this Canadian staple.
+Here are a few great suggestions.

 Maple Orchard Farms

-This quaint, family-owned store in Bracebridge offers a wide variety of sweets and traditional products straight from the maple tree, as well as maple butter—a deliciously unique way to elevate your breakfast.
+This charming family-owned store in Bracebridge offers a wide variety of sweets and traditional maple products, including maple butter—a delicious way to elevate your breakfast.

 Location: 14 Gray Road, Bracebridge